medianeuroscience/eMACDscore/README.md

 When using eMACDscore, please consider giving this repository a star (top right corner) and citing the associated publication (currently in press; will be updated shortly)

 eMACDscore is dual-licensed under GNU GENERAL PUBLIC LICENSE 3.0, which permits the non-commercial use, distribution, and modification of the eMACDscore package.
-Commercial use of the eMACDscore requires an application.

 If you have any questions and/or require additional assistance with running the package, feel free to connect directly with the package maintainer, **Musa Malik**, via their [LinkedIn](https://www.linkedin.com/in/musainayatmalik/).